edgio-docs/edgio-docs/src/guides/v7/security/dashboard.md

 **To view, modify, enable, disable, or remove active filters**

+1. Perform either of the following steps:
+    -   Click the desired filter from the top of the dashboard.
-1. Click **Edit/Add Filters** from the upper-right hand corner of the dashboard.
+    -   Click **Edit/Add Filters** from the upper-right hand corner of the dashboard.
 2. Perform one of the following steps:
     -   **Modify:** Click the <Image inline src="/images/v7/icons/pencil-3.png" alt="Edit" /> (Edit) icon next to the desired filter.
 Make the desired changes and then click **Save**.
     -   **Disable:** Click the <Image inline src="/images/v7/icons/toggle-off-2.png" alt="Disable" /> (Disable) icon next to the desired filter.